nsg-ethz/mini_internet_project/advanced_networks_course/README.md

 To run those exercises, you need to clone the mini-Internet github repository in the $HOME directory, then you can run the script `build/build.sh` to build the topology (available in the directory of the exercise).

-More detail on how to run the exercises can be found in their pdf assignment.
+More detail on how to run the exercises can be found in their README.

 ### BGP VPN MPLS